Please disregardClose Close Icon

 S/U grading option is available in web registration if the course is only offered as S/U grading.
 To take a traditionally graded course on an S/U basis, you must provide the appropriate paperwork to your admissions office.

 To ensure that directory information will not be released, a request must be filed in the Registrar’s Office.
-A request form is available on the Registrar’s website.
+More information is available on the Registrar’s website.

 Students who do not officially withdraw from a course or from the University and fail to attend class(es) may receive failing grades and WILL BE LIABLE FOR ALL TUITION AND FEES.
 Students may be required to repay a portion or all financial aid received.